-• 100 minutes of podium time conducting the Moravian Philharmonic Orchestra
+• 90 of podium time conducting the Moravian Philharmonic Orchestra

 • 60 minutes of podium time in four hand piano sessions